argonjs/argon-app/README.md

 ### Limitations

-You will not be able to decrypt Argon4 Vuforia license key files created with our [Vuforia PGP Encryptor](https://docs.argonjs.io/start/vuforia-pgp-encryptor/), since we do not include the PGP key necessary for decrypting those files here.
+You will not be able to decrypt ArgonXR Vuforia license key files created with our [Vuforia PGP Encryptor](https://docs.argonjs.io/start/vuforia-pgp-encryptor/), since we do not include the PGP key necessary for decrypting those files here.
 When you build with your own Vuforia key, it is always used, and encypted PGP keys are ignored.